gmc-code/PC-app-development/docs/tkinter_basics/tkinter_geometry_hello_world.rst

 ====================================================

 | The geometry managers allows you to arrange widgets within a window.
-| The three geometry managers, pack, grid and place are used below.
+| The Hello World example below has 3 versions which use the pack, grid and place geometry managers.
 | See: https://tkdocs.com/tutorial/grid.html
 | See: https://www.geeksforgeeks.org/python-pack-method-in-tkinter/?ref=lbp